 An Organizational Approach to Technology Evaluation

-By delaying the technology vendor feature/functionality conversation and focusing on identifying business problems that need solving, it’s more likely that a company will ultimately end up with the best-fit technology solution.
+By delaying the technology vendor feature & functionality conversation, and first identifying business problems to solve, it’s more likely that a company will ultimately end up with the best-fit technology solution.

-Not all these resulting plans involve acquiring new technology, but some do.
-The ones that do become cataloged as a business requirement.
+Not all the advice or analyses involve acquiring new technology, but some do.
+Those that do become cataloged as business requirements.

 Through this approach, technology becomes a part of a broader vision for company success.
-It creates an environment in which there’s a habit of asking, “what’s the business need, and does it even make sense to apply technology to that need?”
-If it would cost more to automate a certain process than to continue with a manual process, then why automate that process?
+It creates an environment in which there’s a habit of asking, “What’s the business need, and does it even make sense to apply technology to that need?”
+If it would cost more to automate a process than to continue with a manual one, why automate it?

 Getting to The Technologies

-Only once the main organizational problems have been identified and there’s a definition as to how some of those problems can be solved by technology, does it makes sense to begin the focus on technology vendors.
+Only once the main organizational problems have been identified and there’s a definition of how some of those problems can be solved by technology does it make sense to begin focusing on technology vendors.

-The technology evaluation will now have a basis in organizational need.
+The technology evaluation will now be grounded in organizational need.

-A management consulting approach to technology evaluation will not only result in the best-fit solution, but it is also likely to increase the return on investment for the chosen solution.
+A business consultant’s approach to technology evaluation will not only yield the best-fit solution but also likely increase the return on investment for the chosen solution.